 - 1st absence with no notification: Reduced playing time

-- 2nd absence with no notification: Suspension from upcoming game
+- 2nd absence with no notification: Suspension from the upcoming game

 - 3rd absence with no notification: 2 game Suspension

-- 4th absence with no notification: Dismissal from the team, pending review of disciplinary committee
+- 4th absence with no notification: Dismissal from the team, pending review of the disciplinary committee

 KBSC Missed Game Policy